jayathungek/acoustic-locator/readme.md

 ![Offset1](Media/hyperbola.gif)

 where l is the extra length traveled by the sound, x_mic is the fixed x-coordinate of the closer microphone relative to the normal line, and x is an arbitrary value greater than x_mic/2.
-The linear part of the hyperbola represents all the possible sound source locations for any l:
+The linear part of the hyperbola represents all the possible sound source locations for a particular l:

 ![Offset1](Media/possiblelocs.png)